 Here’s the basic setup.
 Toward the beginning of the semester I’ll email you with the information of two other students whose work is (usually) on a topic in the same general area.
 Over the course of the semester–approximately once a month–one member of your group will send a piece of in-progress dissertation work to the others (usually around 3,000 to 6,000 words), who then read and provide comments.

 Sound good?
-Then sign up for the Spring 2017 groups below!
+Then sign up for the Fall 2017 groups below!